4 Factors Influencing Corporate Governance

-Markets are global, and connected as never before; natural boundaries and limits that existed before globalisation no longer exist, so problems can reach and spread far wider than in earlier times.
+Due to globalisation markets are global and connected as never before - natural boundaries and limits that existed before globalisation no longer exist, so problems can reach and spread far wider than in earlier times.

 Volumes and densities of populations everywhere have increased dramatically since the late 1900s.
 Where corporate scandals and disasters happen, the potential to affect vast numbers of people has never been greater.

-Given that these factors are likely to persist in offering progressively greater potential for the negative impact of corporate activity on societies, economies, environment, etc., sensible people are increasingly calling for substantially improved visibility and controls in Corporate Governance.
+Given that these factors are likely to persist in offering progressively greater potential for the negative impact of corporate activity on societies, economies and the environment, people are increasingly calling for substantially improved visibility and controls in Corporate Governance.